TimCoates/TimCoates.github.io/pages/overview/index.md

 # Introduction #
 This API was previously called "FHIR-A2SI-APPOINTMENTS-API", it has been renamed to make it more closely reflect the purpose.
-This API is still in development, it has been designed around an Urgent & Emergency Care scenario.

 ## In Scope ##
 The initial scope is to book from NHS111 services into UTC services, however an attempt has been made to avoid constraints which limit the applicability of this specification.
+The specifics of this use case are <a href='https://developer.nhs.uk/apis/uec-appointments/'>detailed more fully here</a>.

 ## Out of Scope ##
 This specification does not cover the transfer of the supporting information (currently a CDA) which describes the Patient's journey prior to the appointment.